Aeschines of Sphettus: Scholarship

 The extant fragments and quotations concerning Aeschines were collected by the German scholar Heinrich Dittmar.
 That collection has been superseded by the Italian scholar Gabriele Giannantoni's work on Socratic writings.
 English translations are hard to find.
 G. C. Field has a translation of some of the Alcibiades fragments, paraphrases the other Alcibiades fragments, and a translation of Cicero's excerpt of Aspasia.
 More recently, David Johnson has published a translation of all the extant passages from the Alcibiades.

-Charles Kahn provides a good, up-to-date account of Aeschines' writings, with many references to current secondary literature on the topic.
+Charles H. Kahn provides a good, up-to-date account of Aeschines' writings, with many references to current secondary literature on the topic.
 Kahn believes that Aeschines' writings, and in general all Socratic dialogues of the time, constitute literature and cannot be an ultimately reliable source of historical information.

 Kahn's treatment might profitably be contrasted with A.E.
 Taylor's position that both Plato and Aeschines preserve a faithful historical legacy in their portrayals of Socrates.